upbound/platform-ref-multi-vault/README.md

 # Crossplane Configuration for HashiCorp Vault on GKE

-This Crossplane Configuration defines necessary compositions to run a highly available Vault on GKE backed by GCS bucket and configured to auto unseal with Cloud KMS using GCP workload identity.
+This Crossplane Configuration defines compositions to run a highly available Vault on GKE backed by a GCS bucket, configured to auto unseal with Cloud KMS and authenticate using GCP workload identity.

-It provides a platform API to provision fully configured GKE clusters, with secure networking, and a highly available Vault backed by GCS bucket and configured to auto unseal with Cloud KMS using GCP workload identity -- all composed using cloud service primitives from the [Crossplane GCP Provider](https://doc.crds.dev/github.com/crossplane/provider-gcp).
+It provides a control plane API to provision fully configured GKE clusters, with secure networking, and a highly available Vault backed by a GCS bucket and configured to auto unseal with Cloud KMS using GCP workload identity -- all composed using cloud service primitives from the [Crossplane GCP Provider](https://doc.crds.dev/github.com/crossplane/provider-gcp).
 App